 - Combos: The game encourages weapon comboing within its very mechanics, as the refire rate of weapons is longer than the weapon switching.

-- Convection Schmonvection: There are several lava/magma/molten metal levels such as Stormkeep (a foundry), Final Rage (a castle) and Fuse.
+- Convection, Schmonvection: There are several lava/magma/molten metal levels such as Stormkeep (a foundry), Final Rage (a castle) and Fuse.
 You can pass near it and not take damage at all.

 - Demoted to Extra: Only the Laser (renamed as Blaster), Shotgun, Machinegun, Mortar, Electro, Crylink, Nex (now rechristened as Vortex), Hagar and Rocket Launcher (now the Devastator) remain in the main weapon roster.
-The rest of the weapons whch made the roster were demoted to "Toy" status, only accessible via the "New Toys" mutator: the Mine Layer, the HLAC, the Rifle, the T.A.G.
+The rest of the weapons which made the cut were demoted to "Toy" status, only accessible via the "New Toys" mutator: the Mine Layer, the HLAC, the Rifle, the T.A.G.
 Seeker, the Grappling Hook and the Port-O-Launch.

 - Gotta Catch 'Em All: The Key Hunt gametype involves collecting all of the other teams' keys in order to score points.

 - Grappling-Hook Pistol: The Grappling Hook.
 Unlike other games, there's a limited amount of shots you can do, so you might want to restock when it respawns.

 - The Electro's secondary fire works the same as the Mortar, but launches instead small, bouncing energy balls which explode on contact with enemies (and Electro primary shots).